amalla4/amalla4.github.io/README.md

 [amalla19@outlook.com](mailto:amalla19@outlook.com) | [GitHub](https://amalla4.github.io) | [LinkedIn](https://www.linkedin.com/in/apoorba-malla-33b8091b9/)

-Dedicated IT professional with a background in technology services, software engineering, and IT operations.
-Proven expertise in managing technology service desks, developing and maintaining IT systems, and providing exceptional technical support.
+IT professional with a background in technology services, software engineering, and IT operations.
+Proven expertise in managing technology service desks, developing and maintaining IT systems, and providing technical support.
 Adept at collaborating with cross-functional teams to drive improvements and resolve complex technical issues.
 Looking for opportunities to leverage knowledge in computer science and software engineering to deliver innovative solutions and enhance operational efficiency.

 ## SKILLS
 - Team Management
 - Talent Development and Mentoring
-- Change Management
 - DevOps/Operations Management
 - Software Engineering
 - Web Development (Java, JavaScript, HTML, CSS, SQL, MongoDB, Bash, AWS, GCP)